 Nobody here is stupid.
 In fact, I would argue that readers here are much more intelligent than average.
 Over 70% of Financial Samurai daily readers are new and seek answers to their problems through search.
 “How much should I have saved by 30?“, “Are CD rates about to go up?,” “Should I get my PhD?“, “Great professional resumes,” are a few search phrases that readers have typed in to land here today.

-We do not impale our eyeballs with needles because it doesn’t feel good.
+We do not impale our eyeballs with needles because it doesn't feel good.
 Nor do we keep on spending ourselves into oblivion if we ever want to reach financial independence.
 One can argue that we are exactly where we should be financially.
-Let’s look at some examples.
+Let's look at some examples to why there's no need to worry about other people's finances.

 * Getting promoted and paid.
 If we want to ascend the corporate ladder we'd get in earlier, leave later, and continuously find value added things to offer our company and clients.
 We'll learn to get along with as many colleagues and managers as possible to build a proper support network.